GitHub Copilot vs Windsurf

 Which is more popular, GitHub Copilot or Windsurf?

 Popularity varies by community and use case.
-GitHub Copilot tends to be favored in contexts that prioritize Teams already in the GitHub ecosystem wanting seamless AI integration, while Windsurf has strong adoption among teams focused on Developers wanting Cursor-like features without the price tag.
+GitHub Copilot tends to be favored in contexts that prioritize teams already on GitHub Enterprise that want minimal workflow disruption, while Windsurf has strong adoption among teams focused on teams looking for an alternative to Cursor at a lower price point.
 Rather than following popularity alone, choose the tool that best fits your specific requirements.
-Both are actively maintained and have robust communities, so you will find ample documentation, tutorials, and support regardless of which you choose.
+Both are actively maintained and have active communities, so you will find ample documentation, tutorials, and support regardless of which you choose.

 Explore More AI Tools